TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

-We know that the file is encrypted with AES and the password, as they told us in the roundcube message, is sahay.
+We know that the file is encrypted with `AES` and the password, as they told us in the `roundcube message`, is `sahay`.

-So I make the following python script to decrypt the file:
+So I make the following python script to `decrypt` the file:

 <br />